 If you are intrigued to learn more about birding, the Rotary Nature Center offers a bird walk with the Golden Gate Audubon Society the fourth Wednesday of every month (9:30am).
 Meet at the geodesic dome cage.

 You never know what breathtaking birds you will see at the refuge as every day there are different sightings depending on the time of year and time of day.
 Thus, a visit to this Oakland jewel by BART is a reminder that the beauty of wildlife is all around you.

-For more information on Lake Merritt and walking tours of the refuge, visit the calendar of events.
+For more information on Lake Merritt and walking tours, visit the calendar of events.